7DET/.github/profile/README.md

 ## :open_hands: Code of Conduct

-Detroit Hard Tech sees the potential in **EVERYONE** and we hope to build a diverse and welcoming community to contribute, share and grow.
+7DET sees the potential in **EVERYONE** and we hope to build a diverse and welcoming community to contribute, share and grow.

 Recent re-segregationist policies from the US federal government are detestable and are an anathema to the future of Detroit - a city that is ~77% Black and where 1/3 live in poverty.